 Scandinavia is the safest region in the world.
 That means countries like Denmark, Sweden and Norway are all ranked pretty high in the Global Peace Index and Denmark has the fifth spot.

 Ever since I was a young kid, I’ve always wanted to visit Denmark.
 Actually, I wanted to move there!
 I didn’t get a chance to visit Denmark until my mid-30s, and it was everything I hoped it would be.
-Danes are friendly (and good-looking) and have remarkable hospitality which makes the city one of the best cities to travel solo.
+Danes are friendly (and good-looking) and have remarkable hospitality, making the city one of the best for solo travel.

 I only visited Copenhagen before continuing on the rest of my journey to Sweden and Norway.
 I would’ve loved to visit Aarhus, Odense, Helsingør and Skagen.
 Can’t wait to return to one of the best countries for solo travel and the happiest country on the planet!